SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicTypes.rst

 They are not suited to the creation of complex data structures.
-If your data structure would benefit from named member values, or is likely to persist beyond a temporary scope, it should be modeled as a *class* or *structure*, rather than as a tuple.
+If your data structure would benefit from named member values, or is likely to persist beyond a temporary scope, it should be modeled as a :newTerm:`class` or :newTerm:`structure`, rather than as a tuple.
 Classes and structures are described in detail in :doc:`ClassesAndStructures`.

 Optionals
 ---------

-Optionals are a way to handle missing values.
+:newTerm:`Optionals` are a way to handle missing values.
 They can be used to say:

 * There *is* a value, and it equals *x*